DanielCHEN666666/java-web-crawler/README.md

-# Multi threaded web crawler in Java
+# Multithreaded web crawler in Java

 Run the application with the command:
 `mvn clean compile exec:java -Dexec.args="<baseUrl> <numOfThreads>`